 Register for North Dakota Safe Sleep

-All staff members responsible for caring for or teaching children must be certified within 90 of employment and prior to staff member having unsupervised access to children under care, in:
+All staff members responsible for caring for or teaching children must be certified within 90 days of employment and prior to staff members having unsupervised access to children under care, in:

-• Infant and pediatric cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED) by the American Heart Association, American Red Cross, or other similar CPR/AED training programs that are approved by HHS; and
+• Infant and pediatric cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED) by the American Heart Association, American Red Cross, or other similar CPR/AED training programs that are approved by Early Childhood Licensing; and

-• Pediatric first aid by a program approved by HHS
+• Pediatric first aid by a program approved by Early Childhood Licensing.

 This training does not count towards your annual training requirements.